 “Military spouses are a great source of talent and an integral part of our talent pipeline strategy,” said James Beamesderfer, vice president, Veterans Initiatives at Prudential.
 “We know that more than one third of them say they are unemployed or underemployed.
 We want to help turn that around by providing them with meaningful career opportunities.
 That’s why we’re working with the IVMF to fund the research and share best practices with other employers.”

 The IVMF plans to release Part Two and Part Three of the research series later this year.
 It will include case studies of military spouses that demonstrate some of the common employment difficulties they encounter, and training materials for human resource professionals, hiring managers and C-Suite executives who wish to learn more about recruiting and hiring military spouse.

-View/download “The Force Behind the Force: A Business Case for Leveraging Military Spouse Talent” – full report and infographic – at https://ivmf.syracuse.edu/article/the-force-behind-the-force-a-business-case-for-leveraging-military-spouse-talent-full-report/.
+View/download the full report and infographic of “The Force Behind the Force: A Business Case for Leveraging Military Spouse Talent”.

 Institute for Veterans and Military Families (IVMF)

 About the Institute for Veterans and Military Families (IVMF)